pkb1s/pkb1s.github.io/_posts/2020-02-01-Relay-attacks-via-Cobalt-Strike-beacons.md

     re-inject the (modified) using a call to WinDivertSend().
 ```

-The most important thing that WinDivert allows us to do is that we can intercept traffic going to an open Windows port and redirect it to another port by modifying the TCP source and destination ports of each packet, recalculating the TCP checksums and reinjecting the packets into the network stack.
+The most important thing that WinDivert allows us to do is to intercept traffic going to an open Windows port and redirect it to another port by modifying the TCP source and destination ports of each packet, recalculating the TCP checksums and reinjecting the packets into the network stack.

-#### Why does this help us?
+#### How does this help us?

 On Windows, port 445 is always running by default.
 I won't go into detail about the process using port 445 because this is already analysed in the following post, so please go ahead and read it:

 * [https://diablohorn.com/2018/08/25/remote-ntlm-relaying-through-meterpreter-on-windows-port-445/]()

-As you read in the above post, it also contains another interesting idea.
+As mentioned in the above post, it also contains another interesting idea.
 Using WinDivert to perform an SMB relay attack via Metasploit.
 You can upload a few DLLs and a driver file to the target host along with the divertTCPconn.exe and execute them.
-I found this attack to be awesome, but what I didnt like was that you had to upload multiple DLLs on the target host.
+I found this attack to be awesome, but what I didn't like was that you had to upload multiple DLLs on the target host.

 So my goal was to do the same attack by dropping the minimum amount of files on disk and also executing the attack through Cobalt Strike.

 ### SMB Relay through Cobalt Strike

-First of all, I wanted to make use of Cobalt Strike's execute-assembly function so I decided to write my code using the .NET framework.
+First of all, I wanted to make use of Cobalt Strike's `execute-assembly` function so I decided to write my code using the .NET framework.
 My initial thought would be to re-write divertTCPconn in C# and then everything would work.
 It turns out that this was very complicated.
 Fortunately, I found the following NuGet package by TechnikEmpire:

 * [https://github.com/TechnikEmpire/WinDivertSharp]()